stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 ## Input and output

 The SCP protocol outputs a series of _values_ each associated with a consecutively numbered _slot_.
+The goal is for all non-faulty nodes to reach _agreement_ on the output value of each slot.
 5 seconds after SCP outputs the value for one slot, nodes restart the protocol to select a value for the next slot.
-Between slots, the pause is used to construct candidate values for the next slot, as well as to amortize the cost of consensus over an arbitrary-sized batch of operations.
+The time elapsed between the completion of SCP on one slot and its initiation for the next slot is used to construct candidate values for the next slot, as well as to amortize the cost of consensus over an arbitrary-sized batch of operations.

 There must exist a combining function that reduces multiple candidate values into a single _composite_ value.
-Should nodes nominate multiple values, they can deterministically converge on a single composite by applying the combining function.
-Note that this does not mean that every node has a say in the composite value for every slot.
+Should nodes nominate multiple values, they can deterministically converge on a single composite value by applying the combining function.
+For example, if values consist of sets of transactions, the combining function might take their union.
+Or if values represent a timestamp and set of transactions, the combining function might pair the highest nominated timestamp with the transaction set that has the highest hash value.

-Whether or not a node can in practice influence a given slot depends on how many other nodes include that node in their quorum slices as well as how the current slot number perturbs a cryptographic hash of nodes' public keys.
+Note that not every node has a say in the composite value for every slot.
+Whether or not a node can in practice influence a given slot depends on how many other nodes include that node in their quorum slices as well as how the current slot number and history perturb a cryptographic hash of nodes' public keys.

 # Protocol

 The protocol consists of exchanging digitally-signed messages containing nodes' quorum slices.
 The format of all messages is specified using XDR [@!RFC4506].
-The messages convey votes on sets of conceptual statements using a technique called _federated voting_.
+Messages compactly convey votes on sets of conceptual statements.
+The core voting technique of voting with quorum slices is termed _federated voting_.
 We next describe federated voting, then describe the protocol messages.

 ## Federated voting

-Federated voting allows nodes to agree on some statement `a`.
-Not every attempt at federated voting may succeed; an attempt to vote on statement `a` may get stuck, with the result that the system may never come to agreement on whether to assume `a` or its opposite `!a` is true.
+Federated voting allows each node to confirm some statement `a`.
+Not every attempt at federated voting may succeed--an attempt to vote on statement `a` may get stuck, with the result that the system effectively never agrees on whether to assume `a`, its opposite `!a`, or neither.
 However, when federated agreement succeeds for statement `a`, two things are guaranteed:

-1. If
+1. In a configuration where any protocol can guarantee safety (i.e., quorum intersection holds despite ill-behaved nodes), no two well-behaved nodes will confirm contradictory statements.

+1. If the conditions for #1 hold and the node confirming `a` is in quorum consisting entirely of well-behaved nodes, then eventually every member of such a quorum will confirm `a`.

 When multiple nodes send the same messages, two thresholds have